-Nicholas Kay, the U.N.
-Special Representative for Somalia, condemned the "callous" killing but said the organization remained "committed to continuing our vital support to the Somali people as they emerge from decades of conflict."
+Nicholas Kay, the U.N. special representative for Somalia, condemned the "callous" killing but said the organization remained "committed to continuing our vital support to the Somali people as they emerge from decades of conflict."

-Al Shabaab gunmen in the capital Mogadishu used a car bomb to blow a hole in the U.N. compound's wall last June and 22 people, including U.N. staff, were killed in the ensuing firefight.
+Al Shabaab gunmen in the capital Mogadishu used a car bomb to blow a hole in the U.N. compound's wall in June and 22 people, including U.N. staff, were killed in the ensuing firefight.

 In February, al Shabaab attacked a U.N. convoy with a remote-controlled bomb, killing at least seven Somalis.
 No U.N. staff were hurt in that attack.